Yes, immediately. A board with 47 goals has no priorities. It has a wish list.

 How to cut without creating conflict

-What the board should commit to
+What your board should commit to